Best Fabric Glue For Patches : Reviews and Buying Guide

 Everybody who loves sewing knows the name of SINGER.
 And it is quite surprising that a brand that is all about sewing came up with its own alternative for this type of task.
 Amusing as it may be, it is still hard to overlook just how good their Sew No More Fabric Glue is.

 The feature that we love most about this adhesive is that it does not bleed through color.
-So, if you are attaching patches on colorful fabric, you do not have to worry about any form of weird discoloration.
+So, if you are attaching patches on colorful fabric, like a patchwork-skirt, you do not have to worry about any form of weird discoloration.
 It dries completely clear.
 Just make sure you do not apply too much of it.

 Its bonding strength is also quite admirable.
 Applying just a dash of glue to the fabric is enough to form a powerful and permanent bond within a couple of minutes.
 However, you should take caution when putting it in the machine for a wash.
 To be on the safe side, you should only hand wash your clothes after using this glue.